Nishitha-E/Unicode-generator-application/README.md

 2. Click on the "Detect" button.
 3. Instantly view the Unicode value of the entered character.

-## 🌐 Live Preview
-(Include a link to your GitHub Pages or live project, if available)

 ## 💡 What I Learned
 - Implementing dynamic interactivity using JavaScript.
 - Using `charCodeAt()` to retrieve Unicode values.